 '''

 Grammar: fstrm-set-output-queue-model ( mpsc | spsc );

-Blocks: options

-Tags: logging

 '''

 Sets the queuing semantics to use for queue objects.

 The queuing semantics to use for queue objects.
 The default is mpsc (multiple producer, single consumer); the other option is spsc (single producer, single consumer).